2015 Australian Grand Prix: Manor Marussia

 Following a tumultuous pre-season in which they went through a period of administration and were saved by late investment, Manor Marussia arrived in Melbourne with a car that had passed its mandatory crash tests, but had completed no testing.
 Formula Renault 3.5 Series drivers Will Stevens and Roberto Merhi were announced as their drivers, with Merhi signed on a one-race deal.
-However, the team did not participate in any practice sessions and subsequently failed to set a qualifying time, thus failing to qualify and leaving the field at eighteen cars for the race.
+However, the team did not participate in any practice sessions and subsequently failed to set a qualifying time due to a software glitch preventing their year-old Ferrari engines from being started, thus failing to qualify and leaving the field at 18 cars for the race.